Prommt

 Instant Gratification

 After verification and bank selection, funds arrive in customer accounts instantly.
-Customers leave dealerships with money already transferred, no check deposits, no 3-5 day waiting periods, no trips to the bank.
+Customers leave dealerships with money already transferred:

 Real-World Prototype